vikhyath/python-runs/README.md

 Determine valid latitude/longitude pairs.
 Given a line of text which possibly contains the latitude and longitude of a point, can you use regular expressions to identify the latitude and longitude referred to.

 - custom-hashing -
-    1. Custom hashmap in python, TODO: change dict to a list to better reflect array
+    1. custom hashmap in python, TODO: change dict to a list to better reflect array
     2. SIZE is the max size of hashmap
-    3. Collisions resolved using linear probing
+    3. collisions resolved using linear probing